imjoseangel/sandbox/kubernetes/netdebug/README.md

 So far, we have a rich theory but no data. **Observability** needs both enough **data** and a **theory** within which that data can be refined.

-To do the test, I prefer doing from inside with a small pod creating 20 requests in an infinite loop.
+I prefer performing the test from inside the Kubernetes Cluster.
+Using with a small pod that creates between 60 and 80 requests per minute.
+This range is enough to not overload the Lab Cluster and to test the `ndots` behavior.

 ## Recommendation